Loader gif

 Example: You regularly work in an office in the city where you live.
 Your employer sends you to a 1-week training session at a different office in the same city.
 You travel directly from your home to the training location and return each day.
 You can deduct the cost of your daily round-trip transportation between your home and the training location.

-In order to then claim these expenses, you will need to do some organizing and planning of your deductions to see if claiming these expenses would be beneficial to your tax situation.
+In order to then claim these expenses, you need to do some organizing and planning of your deductions to see if claiming these expenses would be beneficial to your tax situation.

 Assess your itemized deductions